jkurnevich/rsschool-cv-test/cv.md

 Work as a Web Software Developer.
 Engaged in self-education in this area.
 Interested in new web technologies.

-Know how to understand someone else's skin.
+Can understand someone else’s code and work in a team.

-Learn quickly, responsible, diligent, punctual.
+Fast-learning, responsible, diligent, punctual.

 ## Technical Skills